 How long will it take to treat my hearing problem?

-Treatment typically starts within 1-2 weeks of diagnosis.
-Hearing generally decreases over time, therefore retesting and adjustments are made to accommodate any changes that may occur.
+Hearing aid fittings typically occur within 1-2 weeks of your hearing loss diagnosis.
+Hearing may decrease over time, therefore re-testing and adjustments are made to accommodate any changes that may occur.

 Can I move from my current clinic to EarSense?